 Lineup changes are evident in a band.
 The same happened with Motley Crue over the course of their 4-decade long career.
 Motley Crue experienced several short term lineup changes in the 90s and 2000s that included vocalist John Corabi.
 John was Vince Neil replacement for almost 5 years in the mid-’90s.
 Motley Crue’s core members have always been Nikki Sixx, Tommy Lee and Mick Mars.
 Interestingly there were talks of guitar legend Jake E. Lee replacing Mick Mars which is quite surprising since Mick is one of the most important songwriter of the band.
 What do you think would’ve happened to Motley Crue had Jake replaced Mick?
 Let us know in the comments.

-In a new interview with Tone-Talk, former OZZY OSBOURNE guitarist Jake E. Lee said that Nikki Sixx and Tommy Lee wanted him to replace Mick Mars in MÖTLEY CRÜE.
+In a new interview with Tone-Talk, guitarist Jake E. Lee talked about the guitarist Mick Mars. said that Nikki Sixx and Tommy Lee wanted him to replace Mick Mars in MÖTLEY CRÜE.

 “I quit RATT.
 I had nothing going on.
 I was going to MÖTLEY‘s f*c*ing gigs… Nikki and Tommy wanted me in the band.
 They actually wanted me to replace Mick — which you can understand that.
 [I was] f*c*ing better looking and f*c*ing better playing.